rngus2344/EECS662_Programming_Languages/README.md

 optimize ([Operator] (Num [Number])||(Boolean [Boolean]) (Num [Number])||(Boolean [Boolean]))

-# In Project 3, by using Plus, Minus, Mult, Div, And, Or, or Leq for the [Operator], you can do following (leave the empty square brackets as it is.
-It is necessary):
+# In Project 3, by using Plus, Minus, Mult, Div, And, Or, or Leq for the [Operator], you can do following (leave the empty square brackets as it is.):
 evalS (Num [Number])

 evalS (Boolean [Boolean])